Semantics3/semantics3-java/README.md

 System.out.println(results);
 ```

-## Sample Queries
+## Sample Requests

-The following queries show you how to interface with some of the core functionality of the Semantics3 Products API :
+The following Requests show you how to interface with some of the core functionality of the Semantics3 Products API :

 ### Explore the Category Tree